hivestrung/finance-tracker/README.md

 After collecting your e statements, follow the steps in the [Execution](#execution) section below on how to run the program.

 ## Execution
 To run the program download the make_csv.exe and category.json file and run it in the folder containing your RBC e statements.
-The application recursively searches the current directory where it is saved and looks for RBC e statements.
+The application recursively searches the directory where it is saved and looks for RBC e statements.
+The program first converts the filenames of all the e-statements found from the previous step.
+The following is an example of the file beginning renamed (ex: 12345XXXXXX12345-2014-Mar12-2014-Apr12 to 12345XXXXXX12345-2014-03-12-2014-04-12).
+This step is required for better organization and to extract the transaction period of the e-statement.
+After this step, the program proceeds to extracting the contents of the e-statements .
+Transactions are then written to the "all-transactions.csv" file.
 After the program finishes executing, there should be a csv file called "all-transactions".
 This file should contain a comprehensive list of all your transactions from your e statements formatted according to the example.csv above.
-As previously mentioned in the [File Manifest](#file-manifest) section and the [CSV](#csv) section, category.json can be edited to match certain based on your own spending.
-To see how to edit category.json continue to the [category.json](#category.json) section below.

-An example of the application completing execution:
+Example of successful execution:

 ![alt text](https://raw.githubusercontent.com/nielsontrung/financial_visualizer/main/execution.PNG "Example Execution")